 The assessment of significant increase in credit risk and the calculation of ECL incorporates past, present and forward-looking information.
-Møre Boligkreditt has only one operating segment (comprises mainly operation within the retail banking market).
-The entire segment is subject to equal macro adjustments.
+Møre Boligkreditt has mainly one operating segment (comprises mainly (99 %) operation within the retail banking market).

 Regression analyses of changes in the default rate on changes in relevant macro time series have been performed.
 The established subpopulations of the ECL model are based on the macro time series used at present.
 The regression analyses are based on the company's customer data base and historical PD and LGD observations.